Flower (video game): Reception

-Flower received the "Best Independent Game Fueled by Dew" award in the 2009 Spike Video Game Awards.
+Flower received the "Best Independent Game Fueled by Dew" award at the 2009 Spike Video Game Awards.
 It was similarly named the "Best Indie Game" of 2009 by Playboy.
-It was nominated for the 2009 "Outstanding Innovation in Gaming", "Outstanding Achievement in Sound Design", "Outstanding Achievement in Original Music Composition", and "Outstanding Innovation Achievement in Game Direction" awards, and won the "Casual Game of the Year" award by the Academy of Interactive Arts and Sciences.
+Flower was awarded "Casual Game of the Year" at the 13th Annual Interactive Achievement Awards; it also received nominations for "Outstanding Innovation in Gaming", and outstanding achievement in "Sound Design", "Original Music Composition", and "Game Direction".
 It was nominated for the "Use of Audio" video game awards by the British Academy of Film and Television Arts and won the "Artistic Achievement" award.
 Its soundtrack was awarded the 2009 "Best Original Soundtrack" prize from G4.
 The music was also nominated for the Game Audio Network Guild's "Music of the Year" award and won the "Best Interactive Score" award.
 Its gameplay debut at the 2008 Electronic Entertainment Expo resulted in multiple awards, including "Best E3 Download Game" from 1UP.com, "Best Original Game" from UGO, and "Special Achievement for Innovation" from IGN.
 In 2012, Flower was listed on Time's All-Time 100 greatest video games list.

 In 2011, Flower was chosen through a public vote out of an initial selection of 240 to be one of 80 games showcased in a 2012 exhibit at the Smithsonian American Art Museum titled "The Art of Video Games".
 In 2013, the museum acquired the game for its permanent collection.
 The game was showcased in the 2015 Smithsonian exhibition, Watch This!
 Revelations in Media Art.